dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# DBOS Quickstart: Deploy Your First App
+# DBOS Quickstart

 This guide first shows how to deploy a simple "Hello" app to the cloud in less than 2 minutes.
 After that, we provide instructions for running it locally on your system.

+## Deploy Your First App to the Cloud

-## 1. Install Node.js 20 or Later
+### 1. Make Sure you have Node.js 20 or Later

 <Tabs groupId="operating-systems">
 <TabItem value="maclinux" label="macOS or Linux">